Windows-XAML/Template10/Samples/BottomAppBar/readme.md

-Instead of changing the margin of BottomAppBar, I removed Page.BottomAppBar, and added a CommandBar inside the root Grid, since this will behave like any other control on the page, the SplitView.Pane will not be occluded.
+Instead of changing the margin of Template10.Samples.BottomAppBarSample, I removed Page.Template10.Samples.BottomAppBarSample, and added a CommandBar inside the root Grid, since this will behave like any other control on the page, the SplitView.Pane will not be occluded.

 ````xaml
  <Grid Background="{ThemeResource ApplicationPageBackgroundThemeBrush}">